zaiste/zaiste.net/content/programming/nodejs/howtos/howto-restart-nodejs-server.md

 +++
+title = "How To Restart a Node.js Server"
 +++

-# How To Restart a Node.js Server

 First, start a server